 USY has a minimum supervision ratio of one staff member (19 years of age or over) for every nine USYers.
 All of the professional IC staff have had background checks and prior experience working with teens.

-Staff will be assigned by (and with the approval of) the regional and international USY offices on the basis of standards set by the International Youth Commission.
+Staff will be assigned by (and with the approval of) the branch and international USY offices on the basis of standards set by the International Youth Commission.

 In addition, adults from our host district, who have also undergone background checks, will be present throughout the convention to help provide a safe experience for all.

 Each region has a designated Youth Protection Officer (YPO).
 Teens will be provided with the contact information for their YPO to be used to report any concerns related to health, safety or security.

 Disruptive conduct is to be avoided.
 Damage to person and property reflects on the group and the entire organization.

 Please respect the hotel property.
 Should damage occur, the person or persons responsible will be held accountable.